tholman/cursor-effects/readme.md

 ## 90's Cursor Effects
 _"Knowing the codes" used to be all the rage, I want to bring a few back._

 A repo of the old effects that inspired creativity and the desire to learn at least a little code around the world.
-Modernised so they're a little more efficient, and just as annoying as they were before.
+Modernised so they're a little more efficient, and just as annoying (and twice as fun) as they were before.

-#### About
-Coming

 #### How to Use